ellysh/video-game-bots/ClickerBots/protection.md

 It is very simple to avoid this kind of protection system.
 The most straightforward way is usage AutoHotKey compiler.
 The compiler allows you to get executable binary file from the specified AutoHotKey script.

-These are steps to create `SimpleBot.exe` binary:
+These are steps to create `SimpleBot.exe` executable file from the `SimpleBot.ahk` script:

 1. Launch the AutoHotKey compiler application.
-Path of the application in default installation variant is `C:\Program Files (x86)\AutoHotkey\Compiler\Ahk2Exe.exe`.
+Path of the application by default is `C:\Program Files (x86)\AutoHotkey\Compiler\Ahk2Exe.exe`.
-2. Select a `SimpleBot.ahk` script as "Source (script file)" parameter in the "Required Parameters" panel.
+2. Select the `SimpleBot.ahk` script as a "Source (script file)" parameter in the "Required Parameters" panel.
 3. Leave a "Destination (.exe file)" parameter empty in the "Required Parameters" panel.
-It means that resulting binary file will be created in the same directory as the source script.
+It means that resulting executable file will be created in the same directory as the source script.
 4. Press the "> Convert <" button.

-This is a screenshoot of the application window with an example of the specified parameters:
+This is a screenshoot of the AutoHotKey compiler's window with an example of the specified parameters:

 ![AutoHotKey Compiler](ahk2exe.png)

-You will get a message box with "Conversion complete" message on finishing the compilation.
-Resulting binary file will be created in the same directory as the source script.
+You will get a message box with "Conversion complete" message after compilation finish.
+Resulting execuatble file will be created in the same directory as the source script.

-Now you can launch the generated `SimpleBot.exe` binary instead of the `SimpleBot.ahk` script.
+Now you can launch the generated `SimpleBot.exe` file instead of the `SimpleBot.ahk` script.
 The `ProcessScanProtection.au3` system is not able to detect it anymore.
 It happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.

 How we can improve the `ProcessScanProtection.au3` system to detect new version of the bot?
 It is very simple to change a name of the binary file.
 But it is more difficult to change the file's content.
 There are many possible ways to analyze the file content.
 These are just several ideas to do it: